ElementalCognition/glucose/readme.md

 # GLUCOSE
-GLUCOSE: GeneraLized and COntextu-alized Story Explanations, is a novel conceptual framework and dataset for commonsense rea-soning.
+GLUCOSE: GeneraLized and COntextu-alized Story Explanations, is a novel conceptual framework and dataset for commonsense reasoning.

 ## Models Pretrained on GLUCOSE Data